 Poster presentations – posters will be on display with authors in attendance at a specified day/time

 All successful abstracts (oral and posters) will be published in the symposium app and on the DPP2018 symposium website.

 Abstract submission will close on Monday 26 March 2018 (11:59pm in your timezone).

-Presenting authors will be notified of the outcome of their submission on Monday 30 April 2018.
+Due to the overwhelming number of submissions, presenting authors will be notified of the outcome of their submission on Tuesday 15 May 2018.